greencloud/BitURL/README.md

 # C-URL
-C-URL is a Free simple URL shortener application written in PHP.
+C-URL is a simple, forever Free open source, URL shortener web application written in PHP.

 ## HOW TO USE THIS PROGRAM